What is a data lake?

 • Streaming support

-Delta lake is an open source storage layer.
-It comes with databricks run time and the default format.
-Delta lake make it possible to build a single data platform which can perform high performance query for BI or streaming workloads.
+Delta Lake is an open-source storage layer.
+It comes with Databricks Runtime and is the default format.
+Delta Lake makes it possible to build a single data platform that can perform high-performance queries for BI or streaming workloads.

 alt text

-Here are some high level points which can help you understand the delta lake in a better way:
+Here are some high-level points that can help you understand Delta Lake in a better way:

-• Bring in consistency with ACID transactions and audit trail
+• Brings consistency with ACID transactions and audit trail

-• It is a part of databricks eco-system
+• It is a part of the Databricks ecosystem

 Summary

-In this article I explained the concepts around data lake, data warehouse and data lakehouse.
-Delta lake is a storage layer which is primarily used along side databricks.
-In the next blog, I am going to provide some hands on code to showcase the features of delta lake which will make things more clear.
+In this article, I explained the concepts around data lakes, data warehouses, and data lakehouses.
+Delta Lake is a storage layer that is primarily used alongside Databricks.
+In the next blog, I am going to provide some hands-on code to showcase the features of Delta Lake, which will make things clearer.

-Delta lake, unity catalog used with medallion architecture will make a very powerful, well organized and well governed data system which is very flexible and scalable.
+Delta Lake and Unity Catalog used with the medallion architecture will make a very powerful, well-organized, and well-governed data system, which is very flexible and scalable.

 References